How to Easily Create Your Semester Schedule in Google Calendar

 - Columns B and C are called “Start Date” and “Start Time”.

 - Columns D and E are “End Date” and “End Time”.

-When event’s ‘Start Date’ and ‘End Date’ are the same (the event occurs on the same day), leave column D empty.
+When an event’s ‘Start Date’ and ‘End Date’ are the same (which means that the event occurs on the same day), simply leave column D empty.

 - Column F is called “All Day Event”.
-It can take values of TRUE or FASLE.
-Therefore, enter TRUE only for all-day events.
+It can take the values of TRUE or FALSE.
+Enter TRUE only for all-day events.

 - Columns G and H are “Description” and “Location”.
-They add additional details for the event.
+They provide additional details for an event.

 Do not delete any columns.
-Each column is important to properly import these data into Google Calendar.
+Each column is important to properly import the data into Google Calendar.